PCB Design Guide for Engineers: Part 1 The Team

 Orchestrating all of the activities and tasks for product design can be a daunting eﬀort, to say the least.
 As we continue the series through this guide, we will introduce you to proven design methodologies and design review procedures that increase success in delivering the desired finished design.

-Team members understanding of their roles in the multilayer PCB design process is tantamount to the measured success of the project.
+Team members' understanding of their roles in the multilayer PCB design & engineering process is tantamount to the measured success of the project.
 Team members must also have the proper tools to complete their tasks.
-While internal team members may have their tools to complete their individual tasks, external team members also have their set of tools that are unknown to you and must be able to communicate and or interface with your team’s tools and the environment to succeed.
+While internal team members may have the tools to complete their individual tasks, external team members also have their set of tools that are unknown to you and must be able to communicate and or interface with your team’s tools and the environment to succeed.

 ALTIUM DESIGNER FREE TRIAL